Manquia/Distillery/Control.md

 { ... }           <- scope to run.
 while(cond);      <- while cond is true, run scope again.
 ```

+Note: Loop behavoir can further be altered by the 'break' and 'continue' keywords.
+See [2.03: Jump Statements](Control.md#tier-203-jump-statements

-(extra) do while loops sometimes have the cond always false and then use break statements to skip to the end of the scope.
+(extra) 'do while loops' sometimes have the cond always set to false and then use 'break' statements to skip to the end of the scope at any point to emulate the behavoir of a goto/jump statement.

 Tier 1.08 Arithmatic Operators
 ===============================